barelyhuman/commitlog/README.md

 ## Current Limitations

-- No Tests added so is probably unstable right now
+- No Tests added so is probably unstable right now ( If you'd like to help writing tests, feel free to raise a PR)

-## Note
- The current code base is a prototypal solution and while usable will be heavily refactored to follow best practices, if you'd like to take help of a better codebase if you are creating your own fork then you can take a refactored codebase from [https://github.com/percybolmer/commitlog](https://github.com/percybolmer/commitlog)

 ## Contribution